Understanding WordPress Multisite Structures

 yourdomain.com/site1)

-WordPress Hosting fully supports subdirectory-based Multisite, which is the simpler, more SEO-friendly, and easier-to-manage option for most users.
+WordPress Hosting fully supports subdirectory-based Multisite, which is the simpler, more SEO-friendly, and easier-to-manage option for most setups.

-While WordPress allows both subdomains (blog.yourdomain.com) and subdirectories (yourdomain.com/blog), we’ve chosen to support only subdirectories because:
+While WordPress allows both subdomains (blog.yourdomain.com) and subdirectories (yourdomain.com/blog), WordPress Hosting supports only subdirectories because:

 - Easier setup